Y2Y supports research to strengthen North America’s trans-boundary wolverine population, and is informing management policies to help them thrive.

 At just 30 pounds (13 kilograms) on average, a wolverine is arguably one of the toughest animals in the wild.
 It can stand up to a grizzly bear for its kill, and win.

-Wolverines have been tracked traveling 500 miles (800 km) across three American states in only 10 days.
+Wolverines have been tracked traveling 500 miles (800 kilometers) across three American states in only 10 days.
 They’ve also been seen climbing the near-vertical face of Mount Cleveland, Alaska in January.

 Although fierce, wolverines are also vulnerable.
 Like grizzly bears, they need interconnected blocks of intact habitat to survive — but unlike grizzlies, they are highly territorial and will not allow other wolverines of the same sex to live in their territory.
 As well, female wolverines need deep snow lasting into the spring to dig dens and raise young.

-A combination of logging, mining, backcountry recreation, and unsustainable trapping is putting pressure on wolverines — they have been extirpated from most of their range in central/eastern Canada and parts of the Lower 48 states.
+A combination of logging, mining, backcountry recreation, and unsustainable trapping has put pressure on wolverine populations — they have been extirpated from most of their range in central/eastern Canada and parts of the Lower 48 states.
 In addition, a growing road network and traffic threatens to cut off U.S./Canada populations from each other.

 These elusive animals are currently listed as a species at risk in Canada.
 If their populations do not remain connected across the U.S.-Canada border, and they are being considered for listing as endangered by the U.S. Fish and Wildlife Service.